Module 5: The other fixes and one classic bug

 The classic bug: forgetting model.eval()

 From Module 4: BN normalizes with batch statistics μ_B, σ_B during training, and keeps running averages to use at inference, when batches may not exist.
 PyTorch switches between the two behaviors with model.train() / model.eval().
-The bug is deploying a BN model without calling model.eval() — silently leaving batch-statistics mode on.
-The script measures the damage on the trained BN network, predicting the same 200 test points three ways:
+The bug is deploying a BN model without calling model.eval(), silently leaving batch-statistics mode on.
+Section 9's pass of the experiment script measures the damage on the trained batch-norm network, predicting the same 200 test points three ways:

-bn.train() # bug: normalize each batch by its own stats
+bn.train() # the bug: still normalizing every batch by its own statistics

 test accuracy, model.eval() (correct) = 100.0%